uccser/cs-field-guide/csfieldguide/static/interactives/data-visualisation/README.md

 This interactive uses [Chart.js](https://www.chartjs.org/).
 Its licence, and that of the original game, is listed in `LICENCE-THIRD-PARTY`, with a full copy available in the `third-party-licences` directory.

-## TODO

-- Add original authors to community contribs
-- Remove this todo when other todos are todone